 As if that’s not enough, many renters are finding themselves suddenly forced out of their homes, as more and more landlords sell off rental properties to capitalize on the rising value of homes in the market and avoid the harsh reality that some occupants will be unable to make payments.
 Whether they’re ready or not, some of those uprooted Canadians are now under more pressure than ever to explore homebuying opportunities and get into the housing market while they still can.
 After all, the Canadian housing market has notoriously risen year-over-year for the past 25 years and is sparking concern from some parties that it will only continue to rise, widening the gap in inequality.

 While those looking for new homes may find it harder to secure a mortgage from a traditional lender due to credit issues or inadequate savings, the alternative lending industry can provide safe haven and an opportunity to join the group of Canadians that own their home—all thanks to lending products like subprime loans and subprime mortgages.

-So, what is subprime mortgages & subprime lending and how do these alternative lending products work?
+So, what is a subprime loan & subprime mortgages and how do these alternative lending products work?

-What Are Subprime Loans and How Can You Leverage Them?
+What Is Subprime Lending and How Can You Leverage These Types of Loans?

 Although the exact credit rating threshold varies, subprime borrowers typically have a credit score below 660 and don’t qualify for a prime rate loan or mortgage at a traditional financial institution based on risk assessment factors that indicate these borrowers are more likely to default on their payments.
 These borrowers represent a higher risk to financial institutions.